mlflow/mlflow-website/website/blog/2024-11-07-bedrock-chat-model-part-1/index.md

 In this blog post, we delve into the integration of AWS Bedrock Agent as a ChatModel within MLflow, focusing on how to leverage Bedrock's Action Groups and Knowledge Bases to build a conversational AI application.
 The blog will guide you through setting up the Bedrock Agent, configuring Action Groups to enable custom actions with Lambda, and utilizing knowledge bases for context-aware interactions.
-A special emphasis is placed on implementing tracing within MLflow to monitor your ChatModel effectively.
-By the end of this article, you'll have a good understanding of how to combine AWS Bedrock's advanced features with MLflow's tracking capabilities.
+A special emphasis is placed on implementing tracing within MLflow.
+By the end of this article, you'll have a good understanding of how to combine AWS Bedrock's advanced features with MLflow's capabilities such as agent request tracing, model tracking and consistent signatures for input examples.

 ## What is AWS Bedrock?